 So the next time someone comes up to you with an eager gleem brightening her eyes, remember the tremendous power little words of encouragement have in our lives.
 It doesn't take much to bolster someone's mood by simply taking the time to notice.
 And you never know when what you say might last a lifetime.

-I hope you enjoy my short stories and that will decide to give my upcoming book, The Nude, a try when it comes out in May 2009.
+I hope you enjoy my romance novels.
 If you like what you read (even if you don't) feel free to e-mail me or sign up for my electronic newsletter list.
 I'm always glad to hear from the cyber community!

 Visit my Blog